HollandPleskac/Neptune-Dapp/frontend_ui/README.md

 ## To make husky work

 Run `yarn prepare` on frontend_ui
-Husky pre-commit and pre-push should work
+Husky pre-commit and pre-push should work now

-# Workflow
+## Workflow

-When committing, eslint and prettier format will run When pushing all checks - typescript, eslint prettier will run and push your changes if it didn't find any errors
+When committing, eslint will run
+When pushing all checks - typescript, eslint prettier format will run and push your changes if it didn't find any errors